Please read the overview page for a description of the structure of Fathoming Physics classes.

 Waves, sound & light (Module 3)

 We use the ray model of light to understand the behaviour of light as it interacts with lenses, mirrors, your eye and the world around you.
-We will view the world from inside a lab-sized camera obscura, learn how to make a “Pepper’s Ghost” illusion, and (some of) the physics behind rainbows.

 Thermodynamics (Module 3) and Electricity and magnetism (Module 4)

 In module 4 we will cover electrostatics, electrical circuits and magnetism, and in particular, how all these fit together into one coherent story through a qualitative discussion of Maxwell’s equations that we continue through into our year 12 topic on electromagnetism.